GUIDES

 Let the review quality lead.
 A game that reviews badly is not a good deal at any price, so quality should set the ceiling on the score and price should only move you down inside it.
 Then measure price against length with a floor by genre, so a five-hour narrative game is judged against other narrative games instead of against a role-playing epic.
 A short game built to be short is not bad value.
 It is a different shape of value.

 Dollars per hour is still worth glancing at.
 It is a fine sanity check and a terrible headline.
 Use it to sniff out a sixty-dollar game with a six-hour campaign and no reason to replay.
+Use it inside a genre, where the length expectations are honest: comparing two narrative games on price per hour is fair, comparing a narrative game to a survival crafting game is not.
 Do not use it to tell a tight, great, short game apart from a long slog.
 On that comparison it will lie to you every time.